SoulMeow1/NTU-OOP-project/README.md

 # Main contributions to this project:

+Drawn the class diagram
 Programmed the overall structure of the project in its infancy.
-Then contributed a lot in the student class.
+Then programmed the majority of the User class, Student class, StudComm class and Staff class.

 ## Features of the project: